 Today, it's known as "The Biggest Show in New Mexico."

-The New Mexico State Fair in Albuquerque started decades after most state fairs,.
-But unlike its trailblazing neighbors, it was an immensely popular hit from the outset.
+The New Mexico State Fair in Albuquerque was an immensely popular hit from the outset when it opened in 1881.

-The first fair of 1881 ran a total of five days which attracted huge crowds
+The first fair (which opened before New Mexico was even an official state!) ran a total of five days which attracted huge crowds

 owners knew knew an opportunity when they saw one, and invested heavily.

-who jumped from hot air balloons - eventually earned the fair a reputation as being one of the greatest annual events in the Southwest.
+who jumped from hot air balloons -- and even a pool-diving mule -- eventually earned the fair a reputation as being one of the greatest entertainment events in the Southwest.

-This year, the New Mexico State Fair is a 11-day event that kicks off on Thursday, September 5 and runs until Sunday, September 15, 2019.
+This year, the New Mexico State Fair is an 11-day event that kicks off on Thursday, September 8 and runs until Sunday, September 18, 2022.

 Entertainment, of course, is still a big draw along with artisans, performers,